sekhri101/personal-goals/README.md

 ## April 4, 2016

-### This Week's Focus:  Develop a routine :clipboard:
+### This Week's Focus:  WWAFWD? :bouquet:

+What would a French woman do?
+I recently read Bringing Up Bebe (just for fun; there is not :bread: in any ovens) and the author made a lot of excellent points regarding the French *cadre*.
+French home life is very strict about some things, and within that frame, things are very loose.
+I'd like to take this week to experiment with that in my own life.

-## Things I'll Do Next Week
+## Things I'll Do This Week
+- [ ] :pig: Spiced Pork Chops and Mashed Potatoes
+- [ ] :rooster: Roasted Chicken and Mixed Mushrooms
+- [ ] :spaghetti: Spring Gemelli Pasta
+- [ ] :bell: DCUS orgaizer's meeting
+- [ ] :mortar_board: GSIT Sprint planning
+- [ ] :computer: ATX Add international contact
+- [ ] :white_check_mark: ATX HB 4046
+- [ ] :email: Contact S about next outing
-- [ ] :deciduous_tree: Finish Treehouse project - not finished but progress has been made!
+- [ ] :deciduous_tree: Finish Treehouse project
-- [x] :baseball: Catch up on DjangoCon US stuff
-- [x] :mortar_board: Make very micro-level list of stuff to do for ATX
-- [x] :money_with_wings: Prepare Django Girls sponsor presentation
+- [ ] :email: Invoicing
+- [ ] :man: Buy frames for Dad's birthday
-- [x] :package: Send address to Ola for stickers
+- [ ] :package: Order photos to go in frames
-- [x] :thought_balloon: Storify the feedback from my talk and save it somewhere.
-[Storify](https://storify.com/laceynwilliams/getting-started)
-- [x] :zap: Harry Potter and Blue Apron with S
+-

 ### Weekly Goals

 - [ ] :house: Daily misc. housekeeping
-- [x] :smiley_cat: Daily misc. cat chores
+- [ ] :smiley_cat: Daily misc. cat chores
 - [ ] :shoe: Exercise (150 minutes/week)
-  - [x] 20 min.
-4/5/16
-  - [x] 10 min.
-4/7/16
 - [ ] :cyclone: Meditation (30 minutes/week)
-- [x] :fork_and_knife: Meal planning
+- [ ] :fork_and_knife: Meal planning
-- [x] :moneybag: Monitor accounts
+- [ ] :moneybag: Monitor accounts

 ### Other things I did
-- :clipboard: Trello'd all the things
-- :handbag: Unpacked the day I got home
-- :telephone: Talked to my dad
-- :alien: Posted the DjangoCon CFP on Reddit
-- :curry: Rescheduled dinner with Rachel
-- :pizza: Scheduled and ate dinner with Eli
-- :baby: Arranged childcare for DGPDX
-- :calendar: Scheduled next DCUS organizers meeting, created meeting agends
-- :book: Started reading The Checklist Manifesto, and really didn't want to put it down
-- :love_letter: Sent a happiness packet!
-- :tent: Registered for the Girl Scout camping trip!

 ### Side Projects & Other Goals